hyeokhyen/imutube/README.md

 2. Estimated frame numbers in video for each pID (python 3.X pickle file) \
 Remember that each clips are 2 minutes length segmentations from original 10 minutes video.
 Make sure to count from its correct starting time.\
 The pickle file is dictionary with pID as key and frame number list as item. ({pID:[0,1,2,...]})
-3. Accelerometer and Gyroscope data for each sensor location for each pID ([npz file](https://numpy.org/doc/stable/reference/generated/numpy.load.html))
+3. Accelerometer and Gyroscope data for each sensor location for each pID ([npz file](https://numpy.org/doc/stable/reference/generated/numpy.load.html))\
+The npz file includes the numpy array of sensor stream for each sensor location ({sensor_name:np.array}).

 [Download](https://www.dropbox.com/s/orufwrnlncezbh1/locomotion.tar.gz?dl=0)